 <if (luck gt 3 or premium)> You find a shortcut. <endif>

-tag may appear once between <if>
+The <else> tag may appear once between <if> and <endif>.

 Example: